Fair Labor Standards Act

 Although it has its limitations, other laws cover claims regarding worker treatment can give a cause of action if you are facing other issues in addition to wage and hour challenges.
 Since many complaints of employees deal with the mere payment of wages, the protections of the FLSA seem minimal but remain effective.
 In 2015, the Wage and Hour Division, which enforces the FLSA, secured $246 million total for more than 240,000 workers.

-Workers Covered Under the FLSA
+Workers Covered Under The FLSA

 Any employer who engages in interstate commerce must comply with the FLSA.
-This covers almost all employees in the United States because there are few employers can completely avoid interstate commerce.
-Even if the employer does not fall under a covered enterprise in the FLSA based on its trade or annual revenue, it remains held to minimum wage, overtime pay, record keeping, and child labor provisions.
+This covers almost all employees in the United States because there are few employers who can completely avoid interstate commerce.
+Even if the employer does not fall under a covered enterprise in the FLSA based on its trade or annual revenue, it remains held to minimum wage, overtime pay, record keeping and child labor provisions.

 It does not take much to establish interstate commerce participation.
 Employees who work in transportation, communications, shipping, and any other activity that crosses state lines automatically receive protection.
 Even making or accepting telephone calls from other states solidifies this participation.
 There are very few businesses that can avoid this requirement so even if you feel your employer is very closely held and local, schedule a consultation with an employment attorney anyway if your wages are short-changed or unpaid.

 Also, even if you work in a field that is exempt from overtime or minimum wage pay, there are still causes of action worth pursuing under the FLSA.
-Farmworkers, seasonal workers, outside sales employees, and executive, administrative, and professional workers (including teachers and college professors) are exempt from these rules there is still the possibility of a claim if your wages are left unpaid or under-paid.
+Farmworkers, seasonal workers, outside sales employees, and executive, administrative, and professional workers (including teachers and college professors) are exempt from these rules there is still the possibility of a claim if your wages are left unpaid or underpaid.

-Basically, even if you are under the impression that you work in an exempt field, these claims are worth investigation.
+Basically, even if you are under the impression that you work in an exempt field, these claims are worth investigating.
 While you may not be entitled to certain protections under the FLSA, it is still possible that your employer is acting illegally if your wages are not paid in full, paid late or not paid at all.

-Filing a Wage Claim
+Filing A Wage Claim